tumagonx/nwjs_docs_old/about-node.js-server-side-script-in-node-webkit.md

 ## CoffeeScript, LESS and more

-Guys who code in node.js would also want languages that compile into javascript and CSS, the most famous ones are `CoffeeScript` and `LESS`.
+Developers who code in node.js would also want languages that compile into javascript and CSS, the most famous ones are `CoffeeScript` and `LESS`.
 Usually people would compile the code in server and then send results into clients' browsers, but indeed you can use them directly at browser side, by installing the compiler first and then evaluate the code on the fly.

 For `CoffeScript`, you should first tag your coffeescript with the type `text/coffeescript`, and then include [coffee-script.js](http://github.com/jashkenas/coffee-script/raw/master/extras/coffee-script.js) after all coffeescript on the page (this is the compiler that will evaluate and compile all coffeescript in order).
 Here is an example: